mvrzan/heroku-agentforce-mcp/README.md

 Each one of these applications has its own MCP client, but for the sake of the diagram, it is a single MCP client box.
 The MCP Client can communicate with various **MCP Servers**, each with a different hosting environment and purpose.
 The diagram showcases three examples, demonstrating the protocol's flexibility:

 1.  **MCP Server A (local)**: A server running on the user's machine that can access **Local data**.
 It communicates with the MCP Client using the `stdio` transport.
-This sever can also access 3rd party data via API calls.
+This server is accessing 3rd party service data, local data, and prompt information.
 2.  **MCP Server B (AWS)**: A cloud-hosted server on AWS that connects to a **3rd party service B** via API calls.
 It uses Server-Sent Events (**SSE**) for communication, which is noted as a [deprecated method](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse-deprecated).
 3.  **MCP Server C (Heroku)**: Another cloud-hosted server on Heroku, which integrates with a **3rd party service A** and uses **Streamable HTTP** to communicate with the client.